 Sexuality and the onset of vaginismus

-If you look up the definition of vaginismus on the net, you will surely find this one: "Vaginismus is a sexual disorder characterized by involuntary contraction of the perineal muscles making penetration painful or impossible".
+If you look up the definition of vaginismus on the net, you're sure to find this one: "Vaginismus is a sexual disorder characterized by involuntary contraction of the perineal muscles, making penetration painful or impossible".

 What is vaginismus?

 Vaginismus is much more than a sexual disorder.
-It is a real suffering.
-A real ordeal, for the women who live it.
+It's a real suffering.
+A real ordeal, for the women who experience it.

-Vaginismus is also incomprehension and this question that we ask ourselves constantly: "Why do other women succeed and not me?"
+Vaginismus is also about incomprehension and the question we ask ourselves all the time: "Why can other women do it and I can't?"

-Vaginismus is also this constant conflict between the body and the mind : The mind that says yes and the body that says no.
+Vaginismus is also the constant conflict between mind and body: The mind that says yes and the body that says no.

-I myself have suffered from vaginismus in the past and I can tell you that it affected me not only sexually but also personally.
+I myself have suffered from vaginismus in the past and I can tell you that this disorder mhas affected me not only sexually but also personally.

 I didn't feel "normal" and I didn't feel like a "woman".
-It's stupid to think like that, you might say.
-But that's how I thought at the time.
+It's stupid to think like that, you may say.
+But that's the way I thought at l.

-I thought that the day I could have sex, I would be a "real woman".
+I thought that the day I could make love, I'd be a "real woman".

-If there's one message I want to get across to you, it's this: Vaginismus is curable and it doesn't have to be.
+Sf there's one message I'd like to pass on to you, it's this: Vaginismus is curable and not inevitable.

-My relationship to sexuality before I started my sexual life:
+My relationship with sexuality before I began my sexual life:

 I was never really interested in sex.
-It wasn't a subject that was discussed in my family and the only person who really talked to me about it was my mother.
-She started talking to me about it as a teenager when I first got my period.
-I remember her telling me to "watch out for men and protect myself when I have sex."
+It wasn't a subject discussed in my family and the only person who m'really talked about it was my mother.
+She'd started m'talking about it as a teenager when I had my first periods.
+I remember her m'telling me to "watch out for men and protect myself when I have sex."

-I had also never been interested in my sex.
-To me, my sex was just a tiny hole through which menstruation and urine passed (at the time I thought the urinary canal and the vaginal canal were the same).
+I'd never mbeen interested in my sex either.
+To me, my sex was just a tiny hole through which periods and urine passed (at the time I thought the urethral canal and the vaginal canal were the same).

-At first I thought that my disinterest in sex was voluntary.
-But after doing some deep work on myself, I realized that my disinterest in sex and my sex had a deep cause: sexual abuse that I had suffered as a child.
+At first I thought my disinterest in sex was voluntary.
+But after a lot of soul-searching, I realized that my lack of interest in sex and in myself had a deep-rooted cause: the sexual abuse I'd suffered as a child.

-I had totally hidden my sex.
+I had totally concealed my sex.
 I was aware that I had one, but I had no knowledge of its shape, size, color or function.
-The truth is that I was afraid of my sex.
-I had never looked at it in a mirror.
+The truth is, my sex scared me.
+I'd never llooked at it in a mirror.
 I only touched it to clean it.
-To me, the vagina was a rigid and very narrow channel.
-I thought that nothing could enter it (whether it was my own finger, a tampon or even a penis).
+For me, the vagina was a rigid, very narrow channel.
+I thought nothing could get in (whether it was my own finger, a tampon or, even worse, a penis).

 What triggered my vaginismus was the sexual abuse I suffered when I was 3 years old.
-I have very vague memories of what happened (I have a few flashbacks that come to me but it's still very hazy).
-But what I do know is that I had felt a very sharp pain in my sex.
-And the trauma came up again during my first time.
-I would even say that it got worse during my first time.
+I have very vague memories of what shappened (I have a few flashbacks but it's still very hazy).
+But what I do know is that I felt a very sharp pain in my sex.
+And the trauma resurfaced during my first time.
+I'd even say it s'got worse during my first time.

 I had a very painful first time.
 I remember hearing a lot of women say how much the first time hurt and how you could bleed.
-Those words stuck with me and I was very apprehensive about that moment.
+Those words stuck with me, and I dreaded that moment enormously.

-The famous day arrived and the worst case scenario I had imagined came true: I felt excruciating pain and I bled.
+The famous day arrived and the worst-case scenario I'd imagined mcame true: I felt excruciating pain and bled.

-I remember that my ex took more than 30 minutes to penetrate me.
+I remember my ex took over thirty minutes before he managed to penetrate me.

-When he came in, I literally felt like I was dying.
+When he came home, I literally felt like I was dying.

 What I felt at that moment was like being stabbed at the entrance to my sex.

 Without knowing it, my ordeal began at that point.
-I didn't really worry about it at the time because I put it down to the first time.
-I didn't really worry at the time because I put it down to the first time.
-The next few times I had sex were just as painful, but I kept telling myself, "You're just starting your sex life, your body needs to get used to it first.
+I'd developed primary vaginismus*.
+I wasn't really mconcerned at the time because I'd put it down to the first time.
+The intercourse that followed was just as painful, but I kept telling myself "you've just started your sex life, your body needs to get s'used to it".

-The first time is not always the one they show us in the movies.
-Sometimes it goes well.
-Sometimes it gets stuck and sometimes it doesn't happen at all.
-And you, your first time, how did you live it?
+The first time isn't always the first time we see in the movies.
+Sometimes it works.
+Sometimes it doesn't, and sometimes it doesn't work at all.
+How did your first time go l?
 Was it good?
 Pretty good?
 Or was it a nightmare like mine?

 *Primary vaginismus is the form of vaginismus that appears at the very beginning of sexual life.
-It is opposed to secondary vaginismus which is the form that appears after a period during which sexuality was satisfactory.
+It s's opposed to secondary vaginismus, which is the form that appears after a period during which sexuality was satisfactory.

-To cope with the discomforts of vaginismus, we recommend that you consider adopting Elia menstrual briefs
+To cope with the discomforts of vaginismus, we recommend you consider Elia menstrual briefs.